Gypscie: A Cross-Platform AI Artifact Management System: Model Management

 A model training request can be issued by an external component of the Gypscie platform through its service API or directly by a domain scientist via the web user interface.
 In both cases, the request is forwarded to the model manager, which then communicates with the Gypscie core run manager, the component responsible for submitting jobs to the selected AI platform.

 Once the training job has been completed, the model manager uses the job ID and training logs to update the Gypscie catalog.
 The job ID is also passed to the provenance manager to retrieve provenance metadata, including model metrics.
 The resulting model artifact is stored in the local storage of the AI platform used for training, and its location is recorded in the logs and updated in the Gypscie catalog.
-Figure \ref{fig_MLFlow-loss} depicts an MLflow page that enables the online monitoring of the training process.
-For long-running training processes, it is essential to monitor progress, allowing for the interruption of the process if the performance does not converge.

-After the model artifact has been generated, it becomes available for execution in inference tasks.
+Once the model artifact has been generated, it becomes available for execution in inference tasks.